FaceHunter/IRCtools/Doc.md

 =============
 Step by step guide
 -------------
-Creating a bot wich pongs on command and says hi on join
+Creating a bot wich pongs on command

 <b>Make sure you installed everything correctly</b>